Kenya Safari Tours from Australia

 Amboseli National Park

-Towered over by the magnificent bulk of 5,896 m high Mount Kilimanjaro, Africa’s highest mountain, Amboseli is one of Kenya’s oldest and most-visited parks.
+Towered over by the magnificent bulk of 5,896 m high Mount Kilimanjaro, Africa’s highest mountain, Amboseli is one of Kenya’s oldest and most-visited parks by safari tourists.
 Comparatively compact and dotted with emerald green swamps in which great herds of elephants can often be seen half-submerged amongst the papyrus grasses, its panoramic vistas and stunning backdrop have made it a venue revered by Hollywood professionals and amateur photographers alike.
 Amboseli is world-famous for its populations of large mammals.
 The swamps are a centre of activity for elephants, hippos, buffalos and abundant water birds.
 The surrounding flat grasslands are home to grazing antelopes.
 Spotted hyenas are plentiful, as are jackals, warthogs, olive baboons and vervet monkeys.
 No longer present in their original numbers, lions can still be found in Amboseli.
 Bird life is abundant, especially in the vicinity of the lakes and swamps.
 Over 425 bird species have been recorded here, including over 40 species of birds of prey, amongst which are two great rarities, the Taita falcon and the southern banded harrier eagle.
 One of the high points of the park, Observation Hill towers above a small car park and its summit is accessed by a winding stone stairway.
 Once at the top the views are tremendous, the photo opportunities countless and, as the sun begins its descent, it provides one of East Africa’s finest sundowner venues.

 Lake Nakuru National Park